shermannatrix-old/CX-MachineLearning/README.md

 to our team.
 We need folks for various aspects of the project:

 - Machine Learning Hackers (coders basically)
+- Data Scientist (even aspiring ones are welcomed, provided you know your stuff)
 - Creating of real-life simulated data (MongoDB skills required)
 - Web API
 - Regular updating of our documentation and API content.
 (Fluent with